DarkNavySecurity/darknavysecurity.github.io/content/en/blog/a_first_glimpse_of_the_starlink_user_ternimal/index.md

 ## Easter Egg: Is Elon Watching You?

-During our analysis, we stumbled upon a program labeled **Ethernet Data Recorder**, which naturally raises suspicions of a backdoor capturing user data.
+During the analysis, DARKNAVY stumbled upon a program labeled **Ethernet Data Recorder**, which naturally raises suspicions of a backdoor capturing user data.

  ![Ethernet Data Recorder](attachments/a451b9c1-5be5-4d8f-a77a-f17edef85653.png)